carbon-language/carbon-lang/lldb/docs/man/lldb.rst

 -------------------

 :program:`lldb` reads things like settings, aliases and commands from the .lldbinit file.
-It will first look for ~/.lldbinit and load that first.
+First, it will read the application specific init file whose name is ~/.lldbinit followed by a "-" and the name of the current program.
+This would be ~/.lldbinit-lldb for the command line :program:`lldb` and ~/.lldbinit-Xcode for Xcode.
+Secondly, the global ~/.lldbinit will be read.
-Secondly, it will look for an .lldbinit file in the current working directory.
+Finally, :program:`lldb` will look for an .lldbinit file in the current working directory.
 For security reasons, :program:`lldb` will print a warning and not source this file by default.
 This behavior can be changed by changing the target.load-cwd-lldbinit setting.

 To always load the .lldbinit file in the current working directory, add the